 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

+February 3 • • • •

 February 9 • • • •

 February 25 • • • •

-February 27 • [AMBD] Announced amendments to •
+February 27 • • Announced amendments to temporary

-Tebluary 21 • temporary regulatory measures for finance •
+, regulatory measures for finance compar as follows:

-companies as follows:

 Deferment on repayment of

-credit/financing facilities: effective

-from April 1, 2021 and upon application
+credit/financing facilities: effective from April 1, 2021 and upon applicat

 by affected customers, a finance

 company may continue to grant temporary deferment on existing

-monthly repayment based on applicable
+monthly repayment based on applica

-hire purchase agreements, starting from

-the approval granted by finance
+hire purchase agreements, starting f the approval granted by finance

 companies and end no later than

-September 30, 2021.

-- Restructuring of credit/financing
+September 30, 2021. - Restructuring of credit/financing

-facility: from April 1-September 30, 2021, a finance company may continue
+facility: from April 1-September 30,

-to offer affected individual customers
+2021, a finance company may contin to offer affected individual customers

 the option to restructure an existing

 credit/financing facility.
 [AMBD] Announced amendments to

-temporary regulatory measures for banks
+temporary regulatory measures for ban

-as follows:
+as follows: - Deferment on repayment of credit

-Deferment on repayment of credit facilities: effective from April 1, 2021
+facilities: effective from April 1, 202

-and upon application by affected

-customers, a bank may continue to
+and upon application by affected customers, a bank may continue to

-grant temporary deferment on existing
+grant temporary deferment on existin

-loan repayments, starting from the

-approval granted by the banks and end
+loan repayments, starting from the approval granted by the banks and e

-no later than September 30, 2021. - Restructuring of unsecured personal
+no later than September 30, 2021.

-credit facility: from April 1-September
+Restructuring of unsecured perso credit facility: from April 1-September

-30, 2021, a bank may continue to offer
+30, 2021, a bank may continue to off

-affected individual customers the option
+affected individual customers the op

-to restructure an existing Unsecured
+to restructure an existing Unsecured Personal Credit Facility.

-Personal Credit Facility. - Conversion of credit card
+Conversion of credit card

-outstanding balance to term

-financing: from April 1-September 30,
+outstanding balance to term financing: from April 1-September 3

 2021, a bank may continue to offer

-affected individual customers the option

-to convert their credit card outstanding
+affected individual customers the opt to convert their credit card outstandir

 balance to a fixed term loan.

-[AMBD] Announced amendments on temporary regulatory measures for learning
+[AMBD] Announced amendments on temporary regulatory measures for Islan

-temporary regulatory measures for Islamic banks as follows:
+banks as follows:

-Deferment on repayment of financing

-facilities: effective from April 1, 2021

-and upon application by affected

-customers, an Islamic bank may

 Containment

+Launched the total laboratory automation (TLA) sustain which will improve a provide

+(TLA) system, which will improve service

+delivery and efficiency as well as better patient management.
+Test samples were

 previously sent abroad and results took

 around three days to a week.

 Extended the temporary suspension of

 entry of foreign nationals from Malaysia-

 including transit through Brunei

 Darussalam via land and sea ports-to

 February 24, 2021.

 Further extended the temporary

-suspension of entry of foreign nationals

-from Malaysia- including transit through
+suspension of entry of foreign nationals from Malaysia- including transit through

 Brunei Darussalam via land and sea

 ports-for another 14 days.

-•
+ry •

+panies

+ive

+cation

+licable

+g from

+g

+9 30,

+ntinue

+ers

+ng

+anks

+dit

+021

+•=•

+to

+sting

+э

+d end

+sonal

+ember

+offer

+option

+ed

+er 30,

+er 30, er

+option

+nding

+-

+lamic

 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

-continue to grant temporary deferment on existing loan repayments, starting from the approval granted by the Islamic banks and end no later than September 30, 2021.
-Restructuring of unsecured personal financing facility: from April 1- September 30, 2021, an Islamic bank may continue to offer affected individual customers the option to restructure an existing Unsecured Personal Financing Facility.
-Conversion of credit card outstanding balance to term financing: from April 1-September 30, 2021, an Islamic bank may continue to offer affected individual customers the option to convert their credit card outstanding balance to a fixed term
+Deferment on repayment of financi facilities: effective from April 1, 2021 and upon application by affected customers, an Islamic bank may continue to grant temporary defermen on existing loan repayments, starting from the approval granted by the Islan banks and end no later than Septemb 30, 2021.
+Restructuring of unsecured person financing facility: from April 1- September 30, 2021, an Islamic bank may continue to offer affected individu customers the option to restructure ar existing Unsecured Personal Financir Facility.
+Conversion of credit card outstanding balance to term financing: from April 1-September 30 2021, an Islamic bank may continue to offer affected individual customers the option to convert their credit card outstanding balance to a fixed term financing

-financing.

-March 4 • • • •
+March 4 • • • financing.

-March 8 • • • •
+March 8 • • •

+• • • •

 March 12 • • • •

 April 6 • • • •

 April 19 • • • •